nilathj/mosquitto-tls/README.md

 # Setup subdomains and letsencrypt certificates

 These instructions will allow you to turn your Raspberry PI into a home-assistant enabled secure hub.
-You will create your own subdomains with letsencrypt TLS certificates to communicate with your Home Assistant server running on the Raspberry PI, and a Mosquitto MQTT broker and OwnTracks andriod app running on your phone.
+I have assumed that you have already installed home-assistant.
+You will create your own subdomains with letsencrypt TLS certificates to communicate with your Home Assistant server running on the Raspberry PI, and a Mosquitto MQTT broker and OwnTracks Android app running on your phone.

 Goto duckdns and register one subdomain for Home Assistant and another subdomain for Mosquitto broker and setup cronttabs to auto renew the subdomains and certificates.
 Follow this to setup duckdns and to obtain letsencrypt certificates.